01 of 05

-One way to protect your clothes from insect damage and keep them smelling great is to make your own sachets.
+One way to protect your clothes and family heirlooms from insect damage and keep them smelling great is to make your own sachets.
 This tutorial will help you select the best dried plants and oils to use as a green alternative to pesticides to control insects.
 An added benefit of homemade sachets is a fresh scent for your clothes from your favorite plants.Continue to 2 of 5 below.

 02 of 05